brknapp/Project_1/README.md

     ##  Max.   :2019   Max.   :583.0   Max.   :100.00   Max.   :93.00   Max.   :1786257   Max.   :936662225   Max.   :96.11
     ##                                 NA's   :17                                         NA's   :17

+It looks like my data set contains movies from 1939 to 2019.

 We can also do this for one column.
 Let’s calculate the average and standard deviation of the imdbVotes column: